LePhenix47/Lahouiti_Younes_13_26012023/README.md

  - A responsive design
  - A dark/light theme
- - A Swagger API documentation with this address: http://localhost:3001/api-docs/#/
+ - A Swagger API documentation is available in this address: http://localhost:3001/api-docs/#/
+ - This project uses SSR (Server-side rendering)